blog-ftr-img

 Most media outlets acknowledge that a merger between Honda and Nissan would make them the third (3rd) largest automaker in the world amid rising competition from China and serious investments required in EV technology.
 Sales of Honda in China have drastically reduced, with increased demand from Chinese automakers, which produce electric vehicles with many cool, tech features.
 Also, Chinese vehicles are outpacing Japanese vehicles in the exportation of cars.
 So, a merger between Honda and Nissan would be a positioning chess move into the electronic car market and reviving global demand.

 Honda is the 2nd largest automobile company in Japan, behind Toyota, while Nissan is the 3rd largest automaker.
 Therefore, a merger between Honda and Nissan, along with Mitsubishi (in consideration), would create a company that could top Toyota as the largest automobile company in Japan.
 Furthermore, Japanese automakers have been late to the EV party and would need to invest heavily to catch up on lost time, and the merger can provide much-needed resources.
 Even Toyota is behind the EV trends, still dabbling with hydrogen power.
-The merger would also see the appointment of a new Representative Director to oversee the integration and strategic direction of the combined entity.
+The merger would also see the appointment of a new Representative Director and an operating executive to oversee the integration and strategic direction of the combined entity.

 Generally, analysts view both Honda and Nissan shares as undervalued but are skeptical about the merged entity’s ability to defend against competition from Tesla and Chinese EV manufacturers.
 Also, the merger could provide short-term relief for Nissan’s financial struggles (Nissan has not been able to turn profits and had to cut down over 10,000 jobs), but the combined entity would face challenges such as overlapping operations and extinction of some flagship products, like the Nissan Infinity line.